Smaller post-World War II tract homes, usually entry-level, with a significant number of pre-war homes.

 Affordability: Pleasant cul-de-sacs and generally large lots keep prices up in this neighborhood, although most homes are small if they’re still original.

+Pre-World War II homes, usually mid-range to top end.
 Look here if you want some of the most attractive, sought-after Willows neighborhoods.

 Boundaries: Willow, San Francisquito Creek, Gilbert, Concord